Guto Inocente: Doping suspension

 In 2017, it was announced that Inocente was stripped of World Games gold after testing positive for four banned substances, including stanozolol, anastrozole, tamoxifen and THC.
 The Brazilian did not request a hearing and accepted the result, being banned by the World Association of Kickboxing Organizations (WAKO) until July 26, 2021.

 ONE Championship

 On May 20, 2020, it was reported that Inocente had signed with ONE Championship.
 Inocente is reportedly scheduled to make his ONE debut at ONE: Full Circle on February 25, 2022 against Bruno Susano.
 He defeated Susano by second-round technical knockout.

 Inocente was scheduled to face Rade Opačić at ONE 157 on May 20, 2022.
 The bout was later postponed, as Inocente tested positive for COVID-19, and was rescheduled for ONE 158 on June 3, 2022.
 He won the bout via KO stoppage due to a liver punch in the first round.

-ONE Kickboxing Heavyweight Grand Prix

 Inocente faced the reigning ONE Light Heavyweight Kickboxing World Champion Roman Kryklia in the semifinals of the ONE Kickboxing Heavyweight Grand Prix at ONE 161 on September 29, 2022.
 He lost the fight by a first-round knockout.

+Inocente faced Rade Opačić at ONE Fight Night 11 on June 11, 2023.
+He lost the fight by unanimous decision.

+Gamebred Bareknuckle MMA

+Inocente was scheduled to face Maurice Greene at Gamebred Bareknuckle MMA 7 on March 2, 2024.
+However, the bout was cancelled for unknown reasons.

+Inocente faced Marcus Brigagao at Gamebred Bareknukcle MMA 8 on November 15, 2024 and won the bout by technical knockout in the first round.

+Bare-knuckle boxing

+Inocente made his Bare Knuckle Fighting Championship debut against Hasan Yousefi on April 5, 2025 at BKFC 72 Dubai: Day 2.
+He lost the fight by unanimous decision.